antoinekrull/cute-whales/README.md

 # Data Sources
 Initially, we wanted to look into whale migration patterns and various influencing factors such as sea temperature.
-However it was impossible to obtain a complete dataset for sea temperature. \
+However it was impossible to obtain a complete dataset for sea temperature.
-Meanwhile we found good data sets for land temperature.\
+Meanwhile we found good data sets for land temperature.
 Afterwards we searched the web for a suitable accompanying dataset.
 Here we discovered that the number of deaths are well-documented across different countries. \
-To facilite handling, we decided to focuse our research on France and Germany with a possible expansion on data from Norway as we understand German, Norwegian and French.
+To facilite handling the data, we decided to focuse our research on France and Germany with a possible expansion on data from Norway as we understand German, Norwegian and French.

 Therefore we utilize:
 - the German Federal Office of Statistics